slackapi/node-slack-sdk/packages/socket-mode/README.md

   await socketModeClient.start();
 })();
 ```
----

 ### Listen for an event

-Bolt apps register [listener functions](https://slack.dev/bolt-js/reference#listener-functions), which are triggered when a specific event type is received by the client.

 If you've used Node's [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) pattern
 before, then you're already familiar with how this works, since the client is an `EventEmitter`.

 The `event` argument passed to the listener is an object.
-Its content corresponds to the [type of
+Its contents correspond to the [type of
 event](https://api.slack.com/events) it's registered for.

 ```javascript